ppapion/SCH/README.md

 ## 5. What code would need to be built and tested?
+Whether using Jupyter notebook to prototype the predictive model or an IDE (like RStudio for R, or PyCharm for Python), the code should be step by step from importing the datasets, analysing and preparing the data (select, clean, enhance, aggregate, merge), creating the model and validating it.

+Testing should cover both the algorithms and the data inputs to them.

+It is notoriously difficult to test ML algorithms because the outputs can be non deterministic and non-obvious, but some guidelines apply:
+* Keep them deterministic as possible (if using randomised inputs for example, seed the random number so it can be reproduce).
+* Test small portions of the code.
+* Reset graphs between each test.
+* Check the new behavior vs test cases with a known outcome.
+* For a given test data set, if possible compare your model results vs results from independent models that have published their results.

+Once the model is validated it can be saved and stored for later use in production (some options are discussed in section 7.), and this process needs testing too.

 ## 6. How would you validate the accuracy of the model?